 I have constructed this magic three myself.
 I am not a scientist.
 I am however, a 22 year old girl who has spent many a night with toothpaste on my spots and bought anti wrinkle cream for 50+ when I noticed I had laugh lines.

 No Botox.
 No surgery.
 No spells.
 No Genies or magic lamps.
-No skin flattening iron, and no pimple parade.
+No skin flattening iron and certainly no pimple parade.
 No bankruptcy.
 Nothing silly.

 Just three simple products or, ingredients even, that are scientifically proven to work.

 You weren’t expecting that, right?
 You were expecting something a lot more fancy I bet, but no, Coconut oil is savior for pretty much everything.
-Cooking, baking, mositurising, conditioning, fixing a broken leg, getting rid of a bad boyfriend (joke) but yeah, it’s one of those things that doesn’t need tampered with.
-It was just naturally perfect the way it was put on this earth already … a little like me, yeah (okay enough with the jokes Ema plz).
+Cooking, baking, mositurising, conditioning, fixing a broken leg, getting rid of a bad boyfriend (HA) but yeah, it’s one of those things that doesn’t need tampered with.
+It was just naturally perfect the way it was put on this earth already.
+Soo just like me and you then, ey? *big wink*

 I started with this one because you probably already have a tub stashed in your cupboard somewhere, if you don’t then great news – It’s cheaper than a day at the seaside to pick up from any shop that sells food basically.